Pages

 Shrimp and Okra Gumbo with Microwave Roux

-A gumbo made with a dark roux, a rich shrimp stock, the Trinity of vegetables, okra, shrimp and andouille sausage.
+A gumbo made with a dark roux, cooked in the microwave, a rich shrimp stock, the Trinity of vegetables, okra, shrimp and andouille sausage.

 Shrimp and Okra Gumbo